An old joke best illustrates the concept of hearsay in a trial.

 Once you’ve gotten your hearsay evidence past the judge through one of the hearsay exceptions you can still be subject to other hearsay objections via “hearsay within hearsay.”

-For example, a police officer’s report could be admitted via public records exception, but the quotes from the witnesses in the report would still be hearsay.
+For example, a police officer’s report could be admitted via the recorded recollection exception, but the quotes from the witnesses in the report would still be hearsay.
 Each of these individual hearsay statements would have to have their own exemption to come into court.

 “Hearsay included within hearsay is not excluded under the hearsay rule if each part of the combined statements conforms with an exception to the hearsay rule provided in these rules.”
 Rule 805 – Hearsay Within Hearsay, Ill.
 R. Evid.
 805